-Disc herniation is most often the result of gradual wear and tear of spinal discs, which are the shock absorbers of the spine.
+Disc herniation is most often the result of gradual wear and tear of spinal discs, which are the spine’s shock absorbers.
 When a disc herniates, it bulges or breaks open.
 While a herniated disc can happen in any part of the spine, it most often occurs in the lower (lumbar) spine.

 - Age: As we age, our spinal discs lose some of the fluid that helps them maintain flexibility.
 Wear and tear of the disc is an extension of disc dehydration and the natural progression of aging.